 I was speaking recently to an experienced entrepreneur with a new business venture.
 The industry he’s in is very established and he’s hoping to bring a disruptive way of handling the work that should revolutionise his sector.

 We talked about how he could get his brand known and how they will approach lead generation.
 It was fairly classic stuff; so far (and it’s still early days) the online presence planned is fairly typical.
-Before I left, I asked if he would consider being more disruptive in his approach – finding a way to be different to the other providers in this area.
+Before I left, I asked if he would consider being more disruptive in his approach – finding a way to be different from the other providers in this area.
 Standing apart.

 If his team sits down and really thinks about what they are trying to represent, thinks of the company in terms of what they want it to be OUTSIDE the context of their market, I’m confident they will stand head and shoulders above their competitors.
 It’s a case of saying, “Sure, this is how it’s done today.
 But we have a hunch about how this is going to go down in the future and we’re going to start doing that right now.”